realmocaccino/jauntyslider/README.md

 **[default: ease]**

-Defines the easing function of the transitions.
+Defines the easing function of the transition animation.

 ### Loop